HobanLab/Butternut/README.md

 <b>Archive:</b> This is a folder for code that was used in initial steps of this analysis but did not end up in the final manuscript.
 Most of this code was performed on more individuals than ended up in the final results (were removed due to isolation or genetic relatedness) or for loci that differed based on scoring year.

-<b>Images:</b> This folder contains images generated for organizing the Github or population maps.
+<b>Images:</b> This folder contains images generated for organizing the Github and population maps.

 <b>SDMs:</b> This folder is for the code to run "species distribution models," specifically with boosted regression tree models as described in Elith et al. (2008).
 The code published here is based on code from Peter Breslin (ASU) and Fabio Suzart de Albuquerque.
 Part of this project was interested in identifying butternut's ecological preferences using species distribution modeling and then modeling habitat requirements into the past.
 This folder contains the code for performing all of these analyses.
 Here is a conceptual diagram of the steps and files names: